-The ADI-2 Pro supports all sample rates between 32 kHz and 768 kHz.
-Furthermore, RME's SteadyClock III guarantees exceptional performance in all clock modes.
+The ADI-2 Pro supports sample rates between 44.1 kHz and 768 kHz.
+Furthermore, RME's SteadyClock FS guarantees exceptional performance in all clock modes.
 Thanks to a highly efficient jitter suppression, the AD- and DA-conversion always operates on highest sonic level, being completely independent from the quality of the incoming clock signal.